nmstate/kubernetes-nmstate/docs/user-guide-tutorial-vlan-interface-over-linux-bonding.md

-# Tutorial: Create a Bond Interface and Connect it to a Node Interface
+# Tutorial: Create a Bond with sub Vlan Interfaces and Connect it to a Node Interface

-Use Node Network Configuration Policy to configure a new bond interface `bond0` with slaves `eth1` and `eth2`.
+Use Node Network Configuration Policy to configure one new bond interface `bond0` with slaves `eth1` and `eth2` and one vlan interface with `bond0` as parent interface

 ## Requirements